zeroc-ice/ice-builder-visualstudio/README.md

 ### Build Requirements

-You need Visual Studio 2022
+You need Visual Studio 2022 or Visual Studio 2019

 **AND**